There are currently 151 names in this directory

 is a Moldovan diplomat and university lecturer.
 He is a graduate of the Faculty of History of the Moldova State University (1976-1981) and of Moscow State University (1984-1987).
 He received his Ph.D. in French history at the Moscow State University in 1988.
 He has the diplomatic rank of Ambassador Extraordinary and Plenipotentiary.
 From 2016, he is Ambassador-at-large at the Ministry of Foreign Affairs and European Integration of the Republic of Moldova.
 Ion Stavila was Senior lecturer and Deputy Dean of the Faculty of History and Ethno-Pedagogy at the Chisinau State Pedagogical Institute (1987-1991), as well at the Chair of Contemporary and Modern History Department of Moldova State University, (1991-1992).
 He started his diplomatic career in 1992.
 He served as Ambassador to several countries, Deputy Minister of Foreign Affairs of the Republic of Moldova (2001-2004), Deputy Minister for Reintegration (2006-2009), and Head of the Bureau for Reintegration within the State Chancellery of the Republic of Moldova (2009-2010).
 Ion Stavila is the author of around 20 articles related to history, international relations and conflicts resolution.

-has a Ph.D. in history and is a researcher at the Institute of History, University of Regensburg and an Associate professor at Moldova State University in Chișinău.
-Dr. Suveică is a former Humboldt research fellow at the Institute for East and Southeast European Studies (IOS) Regensburg (2012-2014) and Fulbright research fellow at CREEES, Stanford University, California, USA (2009-2010).
-She authored two monographs and one edited volume, and numerous publications on the interwar political, administrative and social transformation of Romania and Bessarabia, social processes in Moldovan SSR, as well on recent political and social changes in the Republic of Moldova.
+has a Ph.D. in history and is a researcher at the Institute of History, University of Regensburg.
+Dr. Suveică is a former Humboldt research fellow at the Institute for East and Southeast European Studies (IOS) Regensburg (2012-2014) and a former Fulbright research fellow at CREEES, Stanford University, California, US (2009-2010).
+Since September 2018, Dr. Suveică is a research associate at the Chair for Southeast and East European Studies, Institute of History of the Faculty of Philosophy, Art History, History and Humanities at the University of Regensburg.
+She authored two monographs, coordinated one edited volume, and has written numerous publications concerning the interwar political, administrative and social transformations in Romania and Bessarabia, social processes in the Moldavian SSR, as well recent political and social changes in the Republic of Moldova.

 holds an M.A. and a Ph.D. from the Central European University (Budapest).
 His doctoral dissertation, "Russia on the Danube: Imperial Expansion and Political Reform in Moldavia and Wallachia, 1812–1834," examined discursive and institutional aspects of relations between the Russian Empire and the elites of the two Romanian principalities at the dawn of the modern era.
 He has held temporary teaching positions at Carleton University (Ottawa), the University of Alberta (Edmonton), and Dalhousie University (Halifax).
 In 2011-2013, he was a postdoctoral fellow and lecturer at the University of Alberta, working on a book project devoted to the Russian encounters with the Ottoman Empire in the eighteenth and nineteenth centuries.
 He is currently affiliated with the Center of Ukrainian and Belorussian Studies at the Faculty of History of Moscow State University.
 His most recent publications are "Orientalism at the Margins: The Ottoman Empire under Russian Eyes," Kritika, no. 2 (2011), 321–351, and a monograph (co-authored with Andrei Cușco), Bessarabiia v sostave rossiiskoi imperii, 1812–1917 (Moscow: Novoe Literaturnoe Obozrenie, 2012).